 First Citizens Bank offers 100% mortgages, streamlining money management by bundling all costs into one monthly payment.
 This mortgage lender also offers 80/20 mortgages, which can allow you to build home equity faster.

 Borrowers are required to have a minimum credit score of 680 and an account with First Citizens Bank.

 There isn’t an age limit for applicants, but you’ll be required to show an employment contract or three years of tax returns to verify your income.

 - D. Power Score: N/A

 The Federal Savings Bank provides home loans to medical professionals without requiring PMI, prior employment history, or significant down payments.
 The following degrees are included in the program:

 - Optometrist (OD)

 These home loans may be used to purchase a single-family owner-occupied residence of up to $2 million.
-Deferred student loans are completely excluded from DTI calculations and you can ask the seller to pay up to 6% of closing costs.
+Deferred student loans are completely excluded from DTI calculations.

 While not all mortgage lenders allow gift funds, The Federal Savings Bank will allow gifts from immediate family members to be used for down payments, closing costs, or cash reserves.